Children who fail at school tend to develop emotional problems and behavioral difficulties. We offer a range of therapies to address their problems.

 Center for Women and Adolescent Girls

-Dynamic Group Therapy for Social Skills
+Group Therapy to enhance Social Skills

 Children with learning disabilities are more likely to have difficulty internalizing accepted social skills.They often misinterpret social cues, and are themselves misunderstood by parents, teachers, and peers.
 We run group workshops for children at our Center to enhance their social skills.
 The groups take place in an innovative and fun setting.
 Results have been dramatic!